Notes on the data: Health risk factors

 What the modelled estimates do achieve, however, is to summarise the various demographic, socioeconomic and administrative information available for an area in a way that indicates the expected level of each health indicator for an area with those characteristics.
 In the absence of accurate, localised information about the health indicator, such predictions can usefully contribute to policy and program development, service planning and other decision-making processes that require an indication of the geographic distribution of the health indicator.

-Numerator: Estimated number persons aged 18 years and over who did no or low exercise
+Numerator: Estimated number persons aged 18 years and over who did low, very low or no exercise

 Denominator: Population aged 18 years and over